gphelipe1/bank_graphql/README.md

 A C# API with .NET Core that simulates some functionalities of a digital bank using GraphQL (HotChocolate).

 ## [Database]
-The database uses MySQL and to have access to it, just add the properly string connection on the **Backend**'s appsettings file.
+The database uses MySQL, simply add the appropriate connection string in the appsettings file..

 - Default Connection String:
 > "AppDbConnectionString": "server=localhost;database=LifeCare;User=root;Password=root;"